jfmartinz/ResourceHub/DBMS (Database)/SQLite/readme.md

 </table>

 ### SQLite
-SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
+> SQLite is a software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
 SQLite is the most widely deployed SQL database engine in the world.
 The source code for SQLite is in the public domain.
 This tutorial will give you a quick start with SQLite and make you comfortable with SQLite programming.

 ### Introduction
->
+>  Overview and introduction to SQLite, including its features and capabilities

 <table>
   <tr>
     <th>Resource Name</th>